TrevonWilkins/Linux-Unix-Enumeration/README.md

 # Linux-Unix-Enumeration
-Simple point in time enumeration for Linux and Solaris systems.
+Simple point in time enumeration survey script for Linux and Solaris systems.